Many moms find that their sex drive while nursing is really low. Learn why you have a low libido while breastfeeding and how to deal with it!

 Not exactly great for the interest in sex while breastfeeding.

-Buy a stretch mark cream, if the marks really bother you.
-Creams can never take the marks away completely, but there are creams, like Trilastin SR that have well documented positive effects.
+Buy a stretch mark cream if the marks really bother you.
+Creams can never take the marks away completely, but some creams have well-documented positive effects.
+Check out:

 Do your best to fix what you have to (and can) and try to love the rest.